miaomiao1205/xir_BDUMDR/README.md

 ```

-​Then, replace the yaml file and dataset_info.json in the LLM_generation folder with the corresponding file(examples/train_lora/llama3_lora_sft_ds3.yaml, examples/merge_lora/llama3_lora_sft.yaml, data/dataset_info.json) in the LLaMA-Factory folder.
+​Then, please replace the yaml file and dataset_info.json in the LLM_generation folder with the corresponding file(examples/train_lora/llama3_lora_sft_ds3.yaml, examples/merge_lora/llama3_lora_sft.yaml, data/dataset_info.json) in the LLaMA-Factory folder.
 And run the following two commands for LoRA fine-tuning and model merging.

 ```bash
 llamafactory-cli train examples/train_lora/llama3_lora_sft_ds3.yaml